ItalianoFrançaisDeutschEnglish

 In memoriam.

-The removal of human experience from sensory and relational reality, transforming it into something separate, repeatable, and combinable.
-Abstraction turns reality into concept; it reduces living beings to functions; it replaces lived experience with representations and simulacra.
-It turns a jug into a mere container—and man into a phantom, a vessel of linear and mechanical time.
-It severs sensory, emotional, and territorial bonds, evades the joy of presence, and displaces it into ever-deferred hopes (redemption, les lendemains qui chantent).
-But abstraction is not mere evanescence: it produces concrete reality.
-Money, the state, and the media are embodied abstractions; they act upon imagination and bodies, imposing their own order.
+By abstraction here we do not mean the simple mental act of separating one or more elements of reality, highlighting them so as to carry out a detailed investigation without losing the totality of our presence or the necessary creation of concepts; rather, we mean the subtraction of human experience from sensible and relational reality, to transform it into something separate, repeatable, combinable, implementable, and manageable as a technical object.
+The abstraction we are dealing with is the one that reduces an aspect of reality to pure concept; replaces lived reality with representations and simulacra; transforms the jug into a mere container, and man into a phantom, a receptacle of linear and mechanical time; severs sensory, affective, and territorial connections; eludes the enjoyment of presence, transferring it into always future hopes (redemption, les lendemains qui chantent). ¶ But abstraction is not just evanescence: it produces reality.
+Money, television, highways, smartphones, but also the state, are real abstractions; they act on the imagination and on bodies, imposing their own order.

 The prevailing narrative remains the counterfactual, historical one: poverty is archaic, wealth is modern.
 Yet anthropological research over the past fifty years tells a different story.
 Ancient and so-called “primitive” societies—each distinct, and none paradisiacal (the idea of a conflict-free, power-free, violence-free world is merely an ideological caricature of the noble savage)—were labeled “poor,” yet they embodied an economy of abundance: ample free time, non-commodified relationships, trust in life’s spontaneous reproduction, and vibrant creativity.
 In contrast, modern societies exhibit a supposed opulence that is, in fact, a radical form of deprivation—relational, existential, and experiential—driven by engineered scarcity, systemic competition, compulsive productivity, and the inability to pause.

-Anthology Henry David Thoreau, Marshall Sahlins, Jean Baudrillard, Guy Debord, Juliet B. Schor , Jaime Semprun, David Graeber & David Wengrow
+Index Anthology Henry David Thoreau, Marshall Sahlins, Jean Baudrillard, Guy Debord, Juliet B. Schor, Jaime Semprun, D. Graeber & D. Wengrow

 Today we witness a new and paradoxical form of loneliness: solitude immersed in the crowd, sustained by constant proximity.
 Cities, transport systems, and public spaces are filled with bodies that do not touch, eyes that do not meet, voices that do not listen.
 In everyday gestures—eating, walking, waiting—a loneliness multiplies that is not isolation, but mutual absence within real presence: closeness without connection.
 Promiscuity, as mere physical aggregation—the crowd—does not generate relationship, but saturation: a kind of magnetic ecstasy without release, which intensifies loneliness rather than easing it

-Anxiety and depression are no longer exceptional states; they become cyclical polarities of ordinary existence in a performance-driven society.
-Anxiety is fueled by the imperative of constant self-promotion: every aspect of life is subjected to market logic, demanding that we appear desirable, efficient, and competitive.
-Personal value is measured in real time through achievements, images, and self-narratives, generating chronic tension.
-Man becomes a commodity that sells itself; the subject becomes a company of himself, compelled to optimize his survival as human capital.
-Depression emerges as the effect of devaluation: invisibility and failure in competition plunge the individual into subjective collapse, where psychological and symbolic bankruptcy converge. ¶ The relentless expansion of pharmacological intervention—and the recourse to suicide, beginning in pre-adolescence—are irrefutable evidence of this.
+Anxiety and depression cease to be exceptional conditions and become cyclical polarities of ordinary existence in the performance society.
+Having become a company of himself, forced to maximize his survival as human capital, man feeds his anxiety through the obligation to constantly valorize himself: every aspect of life is subjected to market logics that demand one appear desirable, efficient, and competitive.
+Personal value is measured in real time through achievements, self-images, and narratives, generating chronic tension.
+Depression arises as the effect of devaluation: invisibility and defeat in competition plunge the individual into a subjective collapse, where psychic and symbolic bankruptcy coincide.
+The unstoppable expansion of psychotropic medication and the recourse to suicide, beginning even in preadolescence, are irrefutable evidence of this.

-Control now permeates every aspect of daily life: every action, communication, and gesture can be tracked, measured, and recorded.
-Surveillance is no longer an exception, but a pervasive practice embedded in everyday technologies. ¶ Especially during childhood and adolescence, constant intervention in every gesture, word, or conflict—even minimal, verbal, or merely gestural—prevents the direct experience of relationships, the testing of boundaries, and the learning of how to navigate one’s own strengths and vulnerabilities.
-This makes it impossible to construct a self capable of orienting itself within reality.
+Control is no longer external and occasional, but continuous: it invades every moment and penetrates every aspect of daily life.
+Every gesture, word, or movement can be tracked, measured, and recorded.
+Surveillance is no longer an exception, but a widespread practice, integrated into common technologies. ¶ In childhood and adolescence, constant intervention on every gesture, word, or conflict — even minimal, verbal, or merely gestural — prevents direct experience of relationships, the testing of limits, and the learning of how to manage one’s own strengths and weaknesses.
+Thus it becomes impossible to build a self capable of orienting itself in reality and of taking an active part in the community.

-1.8.
-Unlimited commodification • They have brought whores for Eleusis (E. Pound)
+1.9.
+Unlimited commodification • They have brought whores for Eleusis (E. Pound).

 Every aspect of human experience—emotions, relationships, memories, identity—can now be isolated, evaluated, and transformed into merchandise.
 Even what was once unmarketable—poetry and stories, words, plant and animal varieties—now carries a price.
 Feelings become content; personal stories, packages to be sold; suffering, a media opportunity. ¶ Even the body is dismantled and reassembled: organs, oocytes, and uteruses are sold; reproductive capacity is rented, identity is purchased, and appearances at dinners are paid for.
 Nothing is off-limits anymore.
 Nothing is sacred. ¶ Human beings are no longer merely exposed to the market—they have become commodities: offered, displayed, monetized, updated.

-The loss of connection with phenomena and with the world of life translates into the plasticization of language, where plastic words, merely connotative and devoid of definitional power, are the bridgeheads of the technical system in common language, which is colonized and disarticulated in its richness and semantic plasticity.
+The loss of connection with phenomena and with the world of life translates into the plasticization of language, where plastic words—merely connotative and devoid of definitional power (e.g., sexuality, development, communication, information, resources, partners, services, governance, sustainability, resilience, inclusion, competence, excellence)—are the bridgeheads of the Technical System in common language, which becomes colonized and disarticulated in its richness and semantic plasticity.
 This phenomenon is part of an ancient trend, already evident in the loss of immediacy in the oldest civilizational languages compared to the performative and ritual density of oral cultures.
 Parallel to semantic impoverishment, languages have undergone morphological degradation: the progressive disappearance of cases, the dual, and subtle verbal inflections, replaced by prepositions and auxiliary constructions, has made words more rigid and less capable of modulating nuances.
 Thus, what once bent and shaped itself into infinite variations is now reduced to standardized sequences, more transparent but also poorer.
-Contemporary plasticization only accelerates this trajectory, naturalizing all historicity to make it immune to criticism, and is consubstantial with the conversion of the world of life into a laboratory, with all the consequences in terms of loss of immediacy and creativity that this entails.
+Contemporary plasticization only accelerates this trajectory, presenting every historical occurrence as natural in order to render it immune to criticism, and is consubstantial with the conversion of life into a laboratory, with all the consequences in terms of loss of immediacy and creativity that this entails.

-Especially in the West, the loss of enjoyment is already visible in the faces of passers-by— the fading of fullness in one’s relationship with life, the cosmos, others, and oneself.
-Enjoyment means integrating the spontaneity of being, embracing both the expected and the unforeseen, weaving together sensory experience, freedom, and continuity. ¶ This continuity is broken by the growing mediation of technology: experience detaches from the body, relationship is replaced by representation, pleasure by efficiency, joy by entertainment, spontaneity by control.
-Enjoyment is absent.
+Especially in the West, the loss of enjoyment is already readable in the faces of passers-by: that fullness of relation with the living, the cosmos, others, and oneself.
+To enjoy means to integrate the spontaneity of being, welcoming both the predictable and the unforeseen, weaving together sensory experience, freedom, and continuity. ¶ This continuity, which requires attention and presence, is disturbed, interrupted, and diverted by the pervasive noise of media and devices, skewed by performative and representational anxieties, suppressed by widespread depression.
+Thus, experience detaches from the body, relation is reduced to an image, pleasure is bent to efficiency, joy to entertainment, while the necessary spontaneity is annihilated by control: enjoyment is absent.

 Anamnesis: the remote unfolding of the process and its earliest traces.
 Abstraction does not erupt suddenly into human history—it has deep roots, a prehistoric genesis.
 Already in the earliest stages of humanization, as symbolic capacities emerged and language took shape, a slow attempt began to escape the chaotic rhythm of nature and replace it with artificial structures of time and space. ¶ In this embryonic phase, the symbol—and with it, language, technical gestures, and dwelling—is not yet severed from the body or from reality, but begins to function as an instrument of symbolic domination.
 Time ceases to be experienced as an organic flow (seasons, pregnancies, lunar cycles) and becomes isomorphic, reducible to a codified sequence: calendar, hour, measurement.
 The same applies to space, which shifts from being a lived path to becoming homogeneous, isomorphic, an orderly grid—first in the village, then in the city. ¶ The domestication of nature thus begins primarily on a symbolic level, preceding any infrastructure or machine.
 The result is an incipient regularization of existence: a space-time grid that prepares the ground for the full activation of the process.
 This moment can be situated at the dawn of the Neolithic era, perhaps catalyzed by a real threat of extinction, which triggered latent human dispositions.